We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Jewelry quality, when it comes to fancy colors, is equally as important as the diamond itself.
 An improperly set fancy color diamond can lose a tremendous amount of color intensity just as a properly set colored stone can be markedly enhanced.

-I contacted them as if I were a regular customer.
+I contacted Leibish looking for a fancy colored diamond as if I were a regular customer.
 I spoke with Mali over the phone.
 She was extremely patient with me and answered every one of my test questions correctly and in a manner that reflected more of a concern with my education than with her selling.

 I decided to order two pre-set rings.